uvcyclotron/repokaka/design.md

 # CRABOT - Code Review Assist Bot

 ## Problem Statement
-Today’s software industry demands agility, flexibility and efficiency.
-A major timesink for developers are tasks related to code review (CR).
-When posting code for review, developers typically follow a template, and add information to it - such as a list of changes made, list of new dependencies added with reason, and, test coverage figures.
-It is also of interest to ensure that the new changes made do not duplicate any existing code and follow good coding styles.
-Code review is thus a very important part of the software engineering process.
-However, manually collecting and writing all this information for  CR is a mundane, repetitive, error-prone and cumbersome job.
-Whether a novice developer or an expert, there is high probability that they overlook some checkpoints, eventually resulting in poor software.
+Today a major timesink for developers are tasks related to code review (CR).
+When posting code for review, developers typically follow a template, and add information to it - such as a list of changes made, list of new dependencies added along with reason, and, test coverage figures.
+It's also of interest to ensure that the new changes made do not duplicate any existing code and follow good coding styles.
+Proper code review is, thus, an essential part of the software engineering process.
+However, manually collecting and writing a lot of this information for CR is a mundane, and repetitive task quite prone to errors.
+It is a job very much suitable for automation with a bot.

-In our project, we endeavour to create a bot which will facilitate a software engineer to complete the tasks listed before, saving the developer precious time to devote to other tasks.
-We hope that using our bot will also reduce the hassles faced by reviewers and reduce errors.
+In this project, we try to create such a bot which will facilitate a software developer in this task, saving the developer precious time to devote to other tasks.
+We hope that using our bot will make the life of developers and code reviewers easier, by proving succint information useful for quick evaluation.

 ## Bot Description
-Crabot evaluates and gathers comprehensive information of recent code commits and aims to help software developers to easily complete documentation-specific fields of a code-review (CR) template.
-Specifically Crabot will perform the following tasks in an automated manner:
+Crabot takes code submitted for PR (pull request), runs different analysis and posts results to help software developers to easily review the code.
+Specifically Crabot will perform the following tasks:

 + Evaluate and report test coverage of newly added code
-+ Report newly added code dependencies, and, the reason these dependencies were added
++ Report newly added code dependencies
-+ Provide documentation of new methods to help a reviewer better understand the new code changes
++ Extract documentation of new methods to help a reviewer better understand the new code changes
-+ Detect and report duplicate code
++ Detect and report any duplicate code
-+ Provide a brief summary of new code changes

-As evident, all the above tasks are repetitive and pre-defined and can be fully automated without any intervention from the developer.
-This serves as the motivation behind our bot - a developer should not perform the time-consuming and mundane task of gathering information to complete a CR template.
-Our bot aims to dynamically gather this data in an automated way and present it to the developer on-demand.
-Since developers now have access to ready information from Crabot, it will help them comprehensively fill all fields of a CR template with less errors.
+As evident, all the above tasks are repetitive and can be pre-defined for automation without any intervention from the developer.
+This serves as the motivation behind our bot.
+It will dynamically gather this data and present it to the developer.
 Subsequently, this will help code-reviewers to quickly comprehend the meaning of new code changes.
-This will lead to a reduction in back and forth communication between reviewers and submitters around the context of new code.
+This can lead to a reduction in back and forth communication between reviewers and submitters around the context of new code.
 Not only will this save the developer’s time and increase his productivity (he now has more time for tasks that matter, like coding), it will also lead to increased efficiency and consistency in the complete CR cycle of a team.

 In essence, Crabot may be considered as a combination of code, test and documentation bots.
-It will run on code commits and autonomously evaluate and report code coverage, code duplication if any, and gather documentation specific reports, all of which will save precious developer time.
-Crabot will typically run automatically after a set of local git commits.
-The number on this set will be made configurable to the developer.
-A developer might use Crabot’s result in this case, to assess his progress in terms of code coverage and code redundancy.
-Additionally Crabot will also have an option to be invoked explicitly from command line.
-This will aid a developer who wants to quickly send his code for review and doesn’t want to spend too much time documenting information in the CR template.
-Upon being invoked, Crabot will dynamically provide this data to the developer.
+A code reviewer/repository owner might use Crabot’s results in evaluation, before he is satisfied with it and merges it with mainline.

 ## Design Sketches